GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/default_other.rst

 ================================ ==================================================================================== ====================================================================
 connectivityIndex                real64_array                                                                         Connectivity index of each EmbeddedSurface.
 domainBoundaryIndicator          integer_array                                                                        (no description available)
+edgeList                         geosx_InterObjectRelation< LvArray_ArrayOfArrays< long, long, LvArray_ChaiBuffer > > Map to the edges.
 elementAperture                  real64_array                                                                         The aperture of each EmbeddedSurface.
 elementArea                      real64_array                                                                         The area of each EmbeddedSurface element.
 elementCenter                    real64_array2d                                                                       The center of each EmbeddedSurface element.
 elementVolume                    real64_array                                                                         The volume of each EmbeddedSurface element.
-fractureElementsToCellIndices    localIndex_array                                                                     Map to the cells.
+fractureElementsToCellIndices    localIndex_array                                                                     Map to the cell elements.
 fractureElementsToRegionIndex    localIndex_array                                                                     Map to the region cut by each EmbeddedSurface.
 fractureElementsToSubRegionIndex localIndex_array                                                                     Map to the subregion cut by each EmbeddedSurface.
 ghostRank                        integer_array                                                                        (no description available)